James Warburton (businessman): APN Outdoor

 After leaving the renamed Supercars Championship in 2017, Warburton joined APN Outdoor as CEO in January 2018.
 He left the company after it was taken over by JCDecaux ten months later.
 In 2019, Warburton launched a consultancy business and took a stake in the Shopper Media Group, joining its board.

 Return to Seven West Media

 Warburton returned to Seven in 2019 as Managing Director and CEO of Seven West Media, replacing Tim Worner.
 Soon after, Warburton launched a significant restructure of the business.
 In 2023 it was announced that Warburton would be stepping down as managing director and CEO of Seven West Media, and chief financial officer Jeff Howard had been appointed as his replacement.
 He left Seven West Media in April 2024.

 Tinybeans

 In July 2024, Warburton joined the board of photo sharing app company Tinybeans as a non-executive director.

+Return to Supercars

+Warburton returned to Supercars as CEO in July 2025, leaving in April 2026.

 Personal life

 Warburton is married to Nikki Warburton, the chief customer and marketing officer of Audi Australia.